forbole/juno/.docs/config.md

 | `config` | `object` | Contains the configuration data for the node | |

 ### Remote node
 A remote node is the default implementation of a node.
-It relies on both an RPC and gRPC connections to get the data.
+It relies on both RPC and gRPC connections to get the data.
 If you want to use this kind of node, you need to set the [`node`](#node) type to `remote` and then set the following attributes of the configuration.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |